 Longtime elementary school custodian becomes teacher at the same school after earning her GED

-WACO, Texas (KWTX) - A longtime elementary school custodian has traded in her cleaning supplies for teaching supplies, overcoming the odds by going back to school for her GED while working full-time as the head custodian at the same school where she is now teaching.
+WACO, Texas (KWTX/Gray News) – A longtime elementary school custodian has traded in her cleaning supplies for teaching supplies after going back to school for her GED while working full-time as the head custodian at the same school where she is now teaching.

-Isabel Navarro, 35, is in the first weeks of her new job as a paraprofessional, or teacher’s assistant, at Spring Valley Elementary in the Midway ISD, where Isabel has worked since 2016 cleaning the classrooms.
+Isabel Navarro, 35, is in the first weeks of her new job as a teacher’s assistant at Spring Valley Elementary in Waco, Texas where she has worked since 2016 cleaning classrooms.

 She said teaching is a dream come true.